Probing chiral topological states with permutation defects: Bulk-edge separation of entanglement measures

 The calculation above relies on a subtle assumption: all handles of $\Sigma$ are degenerate.
 That is, the only handles are the thin, long tubes around the defects, and $\Sigma$ does not have additional ``small" handles around the vertices.
 Otherwise, the approximation of taking only the vacuum sector from Eq.~\eqref{eq: high-g-bulk-edge-sep} to \eqref{eq: M-separates-bulk-edge} breaks down.
 In App.\ \ref{app: m-manifold-topology} we show that the calculation is valid provided that the space $M$ obtained by gluing is a manifold (rather than a CW complex in the general case).
 Specifically, we require

-where $\pi_{IJ}=\pi_I\pi_J^{-1}$ and $\abs{\pi}$ is the number of independent cycles in the permutation $\pi$. \footnote{We also assume that the group generated by $\pi_{IJ},\pi_{JK}$ acts transitively on the replicas for any distinct $I,J,K$.} This condition holds for all entanglement measures considered in this work.
-An example where the condition does not hold is the higher multi-entropies considered in \cite{liu_multi_2024}.
+for any three distinct regions $I,J,K\in\qty{A,B,C,\Lambda}$, where $\pi_{IJ}=\pi_I\pi_J^{-1}$ and $\abs{\pi}$ is the number of independent cycles in the permutation $\pi$. \footnote{We also assume that the group generated by $\pi_{IJ},\pi_{JK}$ acts transitively on the replicas for any distinct $I,J,K$.} This condition holds for all entanglement measures considered in this work.
+An example where the condition does not hold is the higher multi-entropies considered by \cite{gadde_new_2022, harper_multi-entropy_2024} in the context of holography.
+These were defined as follows: for $q^2$ replicas, with $q\ge2$, label the replicas with indices $(i,j)\in\Z_q^2$ and set $\pi_A(i,j)=(i+1,j),\pi_B=(i,j+1)$.
+These measures violate the condition above for any $q\ge3$.
+A related issue arises when calculating R\'enyi entanglement measures in 1+1d CFTs \cite{calabrese2012entanglement}.

 We remark that our results are fully consistent with the previous results obtained within the TQFT picture~\cite{dong_topological_2008, wen2016topological}.
 The consistency rests on two observations.
 First, prior works focused on time-reversal invariant entanglement measures, for which the edge contribution $Z(\Sigma)$ derived in our framework reduces to a non-universal area-law term, leaving the bulk piece $Z(M)$ as the sole universal contribution.
 Second, one might question whether the factor $C_\qty{0} = D^{1-g}$ introduces a discrepancy.
 However, we show in App.~\ref{app: m-manifold-topology} that